spaceC00kie/keep-my-plants-alive/README.md

 <img src="readme-assets/PiSensor.jpg" width="50%">

-The moisture sensors can be placed in the soil or water of your plants, and they transmit data to the Express API.
+The moisture sensors can be placed in freshly-watered or dry soil, and they transmit data to the Express API.
 This data is then visualized on user-friendly gauges in the React app.

 <img src="readme-assets/Flow.png" width="50%">